By Héctor Borrás, on 13 November 2023

 2. Brand Awareness

-Social gaming makes it possible to reach users when they are most receptive to it so they can provide them with value in the form of entertainment.
+Social gaming makes it possible to reach users when they are most receptive to marketing, so brands can provide them with value in the form of entertainment.
 This makes the brand more memorable and associated with positive emotions.

 By nature, video games facilitate interaction.
 Users are directly involved with the brand, which enriches the experience.
 In addition, these types of games encourage engagement and the chances of going viral.

 The creators of social games offer multiple ways for them to be monetized, such as creating a pay-to-play model or charging for certain elements or items within the game.

 Social gaming marketing makes it possible to combine the virtual environment with reality.
 Users can obtain physical benefits when playing.
 You can use this functionality to create a loyalty marketing strategy that fosters long-term customer engagement.

 Social gaming platforms offer valuable data insights and analytics that can be used for targeted marketing strategies.
 By analyzing player behavior, preferences, and engagement patterns, marketers can gain valuable information to tailor their campaigns more effectively.

 How to Include Social Gaming in Your Marketing Strategy

 There are many different marketing strategies for incorporating social games into your brand.
 Here are some of the main ones:

 - Sponsor existing games.
 This strategy is particularly used within the world of eSports.
 The brand can launch advertising actions within games and tournaments (to reach active players) or on streaming platforms (to reach more passive participants or spectators).
 With this strategy, it’s very common for a brand to collaborate with an industry influencer, for example, through mentions and product placement in their live broadcasts.